The V&A will safely reopen on Wednesday 19 May

 I'm a visitor with access needs, am I still able to book wheelchairs for my visit?

 Yes, we are still able to lend wheelchairs, with increased cleaning measures in place.
-These need to be pre-booked, please email: email@example.com or call the Contact Centre on +44 (0)20 7942 2000.
+These need to be pre-booked by emailing: firstname.lastname@example.org or by calling the Contact Centre on +44 (0)20 7942 2000.

 Can I have a guided tour of the galleries?